SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

 * **Scripts and Jobs** - (Currently Disabled) Create + run scripts to produce missing data.
 Was only ever used to generate Illumina QC.
 Disabled as VMs mount sequencing data as read only filesystem
 * **Finished** - Completed successfully
 * **Error** - Something went wrong.
 For more details, click "View SeqAuto Run" link in the left most column of grid.
 See Troubleshooting section below

+If a job died unexpectedly (server or worker shutdown, CTR+C on command line) then the status will be wrong, and the status when it died.

+To check if a scan is running, see the [Server Status](/admin/server_status.md) page

 ## Task / Queues